mroonga/mroonga/doc/source/developer.rst

 For adding and running test codes, please refer the description below.

-Generally speaking, we want to ask the assignee to handle whole the process, like design, implementation, test and documentations.
+We want to ask the assignee to handle whole the process, like design, implementation, test and documentations.

 Then you ask other developers to review (especially in case of adding new features), and when it passes you add or update documents and the ticket can be closed.